bearsunday/bearsunday.github.io/manuals/1.0/en/coding-guide.md

 ## DI

+ * Do not inject the value itself of the execution context (prod, dev etc).
+Instead, we inject instances according to the context.
+The application does not know in which context it is running.
  * Setter injection is not recommended for library code.
  * It is recommended that you override the `toConstructor` bindings instead and avoid the `Provider` bindings as much as possible.
  * Avoid binding by `Module` according to conditions.
 [AvoidConditionalLogicInModules](https://github.com/google/guice/wiki/AvoidConditionalLogicInModules)
  * It is not recommended to reference environmental variables since there is no module.
 Pass it in the constructor.

+## AOP

+ * Do not make interceptor mandatory.
+We will make the program work even without an interceptor.
+(For example, if you remove `@Transactional` interceptor, the function of transaction will be lost, but "core concers" will work without issue.)
+ * Prevent the interceptor from injecting dependencies in methods.
+Values that can only be determined at implementation time are injected into arguments via `@Assisted` injection.
+ * If there are multiple interceptors, do not depend on the execution order.
+ * If it is an interceptor unconditionally applied to all methods, consider the description in `bootstrap.php`.

 ## Router